 I collect daily Center for Research in Security Prices (CRSP) data from July 1967 to December 2011 from NYSE stocks with share codes 10 and 11.
 To keep the liquidity measure consistent across stocks, I exclude NASDAQ because the NASDAQ returns and volume data are available from CRSP for only part of this period (beginning in 1972).
 Also the volume data of NASDAQ includes interdealer trades, unlike those reported on the NYSE and the AMEX.
 On the other hand, the CRSP sample covers all size groups, and indeed very small, microcap stocks produce challenging results (Fama and French, 2008), especially those with strong idiosyncratic liquidity shocks.
 Incorporating the observations from these micro-cap stocks would contaminate the estimation of systematic extreme liquidity risk.
-I therefore control for the potential influence of microcap stocks by excluding stocks on the AMEX.
+I therefore control for the potential influence of microcap stocks by excluding stocks on the AMEX7, although the results are not driven by this exclusion.